-It is vital for buildings to make sure that their structure is as waterproofed as it can possibly be, and that any gaps or cracks in the building’s envelope are treated seriously and professionally.
+It is vital for condo and apartment buildings to make sure that their structure is as waterproofed as it can possibly be, and that any gaps or cracks in the building’s envelope are treated seriously and professionally.

-Look at the south side of your building, it is the side that has the most exposure to the sun and thus the caulking on this side will suffer more deterioration.
+- Look at the south side of your building, this is where your condos are most exposed to the sun and where the caulking will suffer more deterioration.
 If you notice gaps and cracks, the caulking has to be redone.

-Determine when the last time the building was caulked.
+- Determine when the last time the condo building was caulked.
 If past the 12 to 20-year mark, water leaks, wood rot, or other damage may have already begun to occur.

 Calfeutrage Apex uses commercial grade silicon caulking, for its durability, flexibility and aesthetics.

 We have the equipment required for caulking a condominium project